estmaster init estraierdb # estmaster start estraierdb

 A fast and light-weight wiki.

 qwiki is the "quick wiki".
 It is a lightweight wiki which uses sxml for internal wiki page representation.
-Because it uses sxml as intermediate representation, it is easy to write different output generators through the use of multidoc.
+This makes it relatively easy to extend.

 In the future we also hope to support multiple storage backends but right now subversion is the only implementation of that.

 If you want the wiki to be searchable (via the optional qwiki-search module), you should start by setting up a Hyper Estraier server.
 This is as simple as navigating to the directory under which you want the full text database to be created and entering the following commands: